 A president has never been impeached for bribery.
 The last time anybody was, it was Rep. Alcee L. Hastings (D-Fla.), who was impeached as a federal judge in the late 1980s and was accused of having “engaged in a corrupt conspiracy to obtain $150,000” in exchange for lighter sentences for defendants in his cases.

-Richard Nixon was also effectively accused of bribery in the impeachment articles that were drawn up against him, but that word didn’t actually appear anywhere.
-Instead, they accused him of “approving ... the surreptitious payment of substantial sums of money for the purpose of obtaining the silence or influencing the testimony of witnesses ...”
+Richard Nixon was also effectively accused of bribery in the impeachment articles that were drawn up against him, but the word didn’t actually appear anywhere.
+Instead, they accused him of “approving … the surreptitious payment of substantial sums of money for the purpose of obtaining the silence or influencing the testimony of witnesses....”

 Noonan wrote that bribery was “at the core of the hard evidence set out against” Nixon but that its subordination in the articles was “an apparent design to make a more general indictment of Nixon’s conduct in office.”

-And that seems to be the thinking with Trump.
+And that seemed to be the thinking with Trump.
 Why get bogged down in specific offenses with actual statutory requirements that the other side could argue must be satisfied, when you’re really making a general case about abuses of power?
-That risks allowing people to argue this wasn’t technically bribery, and maybe allowing the accused to skate.
+That risks allowing people to argue this doesn’t technically meet the legal definition of bribery, and maybe allowing the accused to skate.
 A number of experts have argued against defining what Trump did as bribery, including Renato Mariotti and Teri Kanefield, for that very reason.

 But we’re in a different era now, in which polarization has rendered basically any subjectivity and plausible deniability politically weaponized.
 The phrase “high Crimes and Misdemeanors” is a nebulous one to pretty much every American who doesn’t call themselves a constitutional scholar.
 That allows plenty of people to convince themselves Trump’s actions don’t rise to the level required.